bonitasoft/bonita-doc/md/data-handling-overview.md

   * is private to the process, not used elsewhere in the application

 * External databases, with [connectors](connectivity-overview.md) and [custom data types](create-a-complex-data-type.md), for information that:
-  * is used by multiple applications besides Bonita BPM
+  * is used by multiple applications besides Bonita

 Key benefits of using business data: